-Environmental Issues Environmental Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise Generation of noise due to project activities (e.g., movement of vehicle, construction work, maintenance etc.); Movement of the heavy construction equipment and vehicles, pile driving operations, operation of crushing, ballasting and aggregating plants, and power generation plants will cause vibration. etc. to control dust to the satisfaction of the Project Company.
-Selection of latest equipment and plant with reduced noise level ensured by suitable in-built damping techniques and appropriate muffling devices.
+Environmental Environmental Impacts Mitigation Measures Location Timing/ Duration Who will Implement Who will Supervise etc. to control dust to the 2.6 Noise and Vibration • Generation of noise due to pr activities (e.g., movement of ve construction work, maintenance etc • Movement of the heavy constru- equipment and vehicles, pile di operations, operation of cruss ballasting and aggregating plants, power generation plants will of vibration. etc. to control dust to the satisfaction of the Project Company. ect Selection of latest equipment and plant with reduced noise level ensured by suitable in-built damping techniques and appropriate muffling devices.
 All powered mechanical equipment and machinery shall be fitted with noise abating gear such as mufflers for effective sound reducing, in full compliance with the DoE regulations.
-Vehicles and equipment should be Sensitive sites within fitted with silencer and maintained well.
+Vehicles and equipment should be fitted with silencer and maintained well.
 Mufflers should be used during pile driving hydraulic mechanism to ensure noise level is below 85 dB(A).
 The noisiest operations should be performed during daytime.
 Proper equipment maintenance and restricted operation between 0700 to 1800 hours will reduce noise.
 The construction equipment/machinery (stationary) shall be placed away from inhabited areas.
 Provision of temporary noise barrier shall be made near sensitive locations like schools, religious places and hospitals.
-If temporary noise barriers are not feasible then regulate construction activity and timing so as the impact intensity is minimized.
+If temporary noise barriers are not Sensitive sites within 100 m of ROW in the vicinity of the sensitive receptors.
+Throughout the construction period, and based on noise measurement surveys Contractor, Project Company PIU, Project Company and DOE temporary noise barriers are not feasible then regulate construction activity and timing so as the impact intensity is